jsreport/jsreport/README.md

 ## Licensing
 Copyright (C) 2020 Jan Blaha

-Do you want to use jsreport for a personal purpose, in a school project or a non-profit organisation?
+Do you want to use jsreport for a personal purpose, in a school project or a non-profit organization?
 Then you don't need the author's permission, just go on and use it.
 You can use jsreport without author's permission also when having maximum 5 templates stored in jsreport storage.